aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/miscellaneous/writing-metadata-to-mpp/_index.md

 Here IsMarked and IgnoreWarnings are newly added fields for a task.
 Similarly for resources, the TeamAssignmentPool and CostCenter properties are provided.

-The following steps are followed in the sample code to demonstrate how to write metadata to MPPs:
+The following steps are followed in the sample code to demonstrate how to write metadata to MPP files:

 1. Open a new, blank MPP file.
 2. Add working times on Monday of the project calendar and change the project calendar name.